hasantawsif/hasantawsif/README.md

 - 👋 Hi, I’m Tawsif.
-I'm currently working in cyber security and technology audit in one of the big banks in Toronto, Canada.
+I'm currently working in Data Analytics Privacy Advisory in one of the big 5 banks in Toronto, Canada.
-- 👀 I’m passionate about technology and interested in Data Science, Machine Learning, Web Development and Cloud Technologies.
+- 👀 I’m passionate about cool technologies and interested in Data Science, Machine Learning, Software Development and Cloud Technologies.
-- 🌱 I’m currently learning Web Development and cloud technologies such as AWS.
+- 🌱 I’m currently learning Advanced Machine learning Algorithms.
 - 💞️ I’m looking to collaborate on Data Science, Machine Learning projects.
-I would also be happy to learn more on cool technologies.
+I would also be happy to learn more and take part in product management.
 - 📫 I'm reachable via email @ hasantawsif1@gmail.com

 <!---